pb578/Final-Project/index.md

 ![Transit Usage](ok2.jpg)

-As seen above, the transit usage in East Rutherford is very low and in general, Bergen County is poor in transit usage showing it's a very car-dependent neighborhood.
+(High reliability areas blockgroups of Bergen County are hatched) As seen above, the transit usage in East Rutherford is very low and in general, Bergen County is poor in transit usage showing it's a very car-dependent neighborhood.

 Finally, to check what is accessible from the MetLife stadium, a walking buffer of 15 mins was created